Derby Blackfriars

-Derby Black Friary, also known as Derby Dominican Priory, or Blackfriars, Derby, was a Dominican priory situated in the town of Derby, England.
-It was also named in different sources as a friary, monastery and convent, but was officially a priory as it was headed by a prior.
+Derby Dominican Priory, also known as Derby Black Friary, or Blackfriars, Derby, was a Dominican priory situated in the town of Derby, England.
+It was also named in different sources as a friary, monastery and convent, but was officially a priory as it was headed by a prior and the Dominican Order calls all their houses Priories.
 The "Black" came from the colour of the mantles worn by the friars of the order.

-The friary was founded in the 13th century and enjoyed both royal patronage and royal visitors until its dissolution in 1539.
+The priory was founded in the 13th century and enjoyed both royal patronage and royal visitors until its dissolution in 1539.
 It was constructed just outside the old town walls of Derby, on the site currently occupied by a house known as "The Friary" (formerly a hotel and currently a nightclub) on Friar Gate, just south of where Ford Street becomes Stafford Street.
 The priory was one of three in the immediate vicinity: a community of Benedictine nuns lived at The Priory of St Mary De Pratis (also known as King's Mead Priory), just under a quarter of a mile to the north-west; a community of Cluniac monks lived at St. James Priory (also known as Derby Cluniac Priory), just over a quarter of a mile to the south-east.

 History

 Foundation

-The Friary was founded during Alexander de Stavenby's reign as Bishop of Coventry and Lichfield between the years 1224 and 1238.
+The priory was founded during Alexander de Stavenby's reign as Bishop of Coventry and Lichfield between the years 1224 and 1238.

 It was constructed to the west of the town of Derby, just outside the town walls, in the parish of St. Werburgh, and dedicated to "The Annunciation of Our Lady".

 The friars were known as "The Friar Preachers of Derby", as brethren of the Dominican Order believed in going out and preaching to the public, rather than cloistering and secluding themselves as other monastic orders did.
-Houses of the order were also forbidden from holding landed property, other than the sites upon which their priories were constructed; the friary did not, therefore, attract the same sizable landed donations as other monastic establishments in Derbyshire.
-Donations were, however, made towards enlarging the site the friary stood on, allowing it to expand to over 16 acres.
+Houses of the order were also forbidden from holding landed property, other than the sites upon which their priories were constructed; the priory did not, therefore, attract the same sizable landed donations as other monastic establishments in Derbyshire.
+Donations were, however, made towards enlarging the site the priory stood on, allowing it to expand to over 16 acres.
 An additional 3/4 of an acre of meadow land was added to the site c.1292.

 13th century

-King Henry III is described as "a generous benefactor" to the friary.
+King Henry III is described as "a generous benefactor" to the priory.

 In 1229 Henry gave 20 marks to the priors "as a royal gift towards the building of their church."
 The king made additional donations of 10 marks in 1242 and of £10 in 1244, which probably also went towards construction.
-In 1291, the friary received £5 from the will of Queen Eleanor, wife of Henry III of England, who was "a great patroness of the Dominicans".
+In 1291, the priory received £5 from the will of Queen Eleanor, wife of Henry III of England, who was "a great patroness of the Dominicans".

 It is thought the church was constructed bay by bay over a period of many years, for when Edward I visited the Derbyshire village of Tideswell on 21 August 1277, he made a donation of 5 marks specifically for "subsidium ecclesie ibidem construende": to "help build a church there".